mjeromin/linode-provisioning/README.md

 # linode-provisioning
 A collection of scripts for standing up [Linode](https://www.linode.com/) infra.
+It's only been tested to run Fedora 28+ VMs.

 ## stage1.stackscript
 This script is meant to be submitted as a [StackScript](https://www.linode.com/stackscripts) on the Linode platform.
 It takes the following parameters: